singhsuryansh12/contacts-manager/README.md

 # Contacts Manager
 My submission for **Digital Product School** Software Engineering Challenge

 This web app is deployed using Firebase.
-You can use the app here: https://contacts-manager-efef9.web.app
+You can use the app here: https://contacts-manager-efef9.web.app or https://contacts-manager-efef9.firebaseapp.com/

 **Tech Stack** used: HTML, CSS, JavaScript, Bootstrap, GitHub Actions, Firebase